junajan/sandy/README.md

 # Sandy #

-The automatic trading bot on steroids..
+An automatic trading bot on steroids..

 ### What is this repository for? ###

 This project is a simple node.js tool for backtesting and trading various strategies on stock market..
-(Currently in development stage)
+(Currently in production stage)

 ### Consists of ###